J3012B/BoardGamePoC/README.md

-# 3D Board Game Boilerplate
+# 3D Chess Game

-A minimal, extensible boilerplate for browser-based 3D board games using TypeScript, Vite, and Three.js.
+A browser-based 3D chess game built with TypeScript, Vite, and Three.js.
+Features standard chess rules with all piece types and move validation.

 ## Features

+- ✅ **Full chess implementation** - All 6 piece types with proper movement rules
+- ✅ **Valid move highlighting** - Green tiles show where selected piece can move
-- ✅ **Pure game state** - Game logic is independent of rendering
+- ✅ **Clean architecture** - Game logic is independent of rendering
-- ✅ **Deterministic updates** - State changes only via actions
-- ✅ **Renderer as view** - Three.js consumes state, never mutates it
+- ✅ **3D visualization** - Different geometries for each chess piece type
+- ✅ **Smooth camera controls** - Right-drag to rotate, middle-drag to pan, scroll to zoom
-- ✅ **Backend-ready** - State + actions are JSON-serializable for network transfer
+- ✅ **Backend-ready** - State + actions are JSON-serializable for multiplayer
-- ✅ **No heavy frameworks** - Just TypeScript, Vite, and Three.js
+- ✅ **Pure TypeScript** - No heavy frameworks, just Vite and Three.js
-- ✅ **Intuitive controls** - Separated mouse buttons for game vs camera controls

 ## Quick Start